 - Emergency Department Approved for Pediatrics (EDAP) – For nearly 2 decades, more than 100 Illinois hospitals have been recognized by the Emergency Medical Services for Children program and the Illinois Department of Public Health because they provide essential capabilities and resources to meet the critical care and emergency needs of injured and seriously ill children.
 The EDAP hospital participates in the Illinois Emergency Medical System in providing the highest level of 24/7 emergency care to children.

-- Baby Friendly – This baby friendly Hospital has written, implemented and enforced breastfeeding policies based on scientific evidence demonstrating that breastfeeding is an essential health benefit for babies and mothers.
+- Baby Friendly – This baby-friendly hospital has written, implemented and enforced breastfeeding policies based on scientific evidence demonstrating that breastfeeding is an essential health benefit for babies and mothers.
 The evidence has recognized the numerous benefits of breastfeeding.
 As a result, the facility has trained all members of their healthcare staff on how to implement this effective policy.

 The program encourages mothers to breastfeed on the baby’s demand and limit food and drink for the infant to just breast milk unless the doctor determines it is medically indicated.
-The staff of been trained to assist the mother in initiating the first breastfeeding within 60 minutes of the child’s birth.
+The staff are trained to assist the mother in initiating the first breastfeeding within 60 minutes of the child’s birth.

 Inpatient Mortality Concerns